 Hi.
 A women took over payments on my vehicle.
 She neglected to make the last payment.
 She stated to me that she lost her debit card, then she told me she would pay it when she got paid.
 Now, 3 weeks later, she states that I overcharged her by 3,000.
 The contract states that she must make 48...
 Read more »

 While you do a good job of describing your situation, the premise of your story - that someone "took over payments" as to your vehicle - has no legal basis.
 In short, you are responsible to make payments on account of all assets secured by debt.
-Regardless of what arrangements you make with 3rd...Read more »
+Regardless of what arrangements you make...Read more »

 I'm currently not in USA but my business is still running.
 I'm facing hard time to continue and want to shutdown and declare bankruptcy.
 I'm not a USA citizen and I'm an investor.
 I was told that I need to be physically present in the States to file bankruptcy.
-I also need to know what are the...
+I also need to...
 Read more »

 Your question has several parts to it, so I will attempt to answer them in the order presented.